t-fi/haxxclock/README.md

 The code is configured to use the ports `G23` (data) and `G18` (clock) as spi lanes.
 Please refer to the pinout diagram above to find the correct ports on your ESP32 board.
 Also check `main.cpp` to see the rest of the pin configuration.

+## Trouble Shooting

+### Haxx Clock does not display anything

+- Check if the clock and data lanes are connected correctly
+- Check if the correct wifi credentials are set in `init_wifi.cpp`
+  - If there is no wifi connection, the clock will not display anything as it is unable to complete the startup sequence